IBM/dbb-zappbuild/docs/HOWTOS.md

 You can go that far to merge the properties defined in `file.properties` into the `application.properties` file.

 If the application does not need to specify any application specifics, zAppBuild executes the build even without finding an `application-conf/application.properties` at the `applicationConfDir` location.

+Please note, that moving property files to the central build framework implementation, is excluding the defined properties in these files from the zAppBuild capability to perform impactBuilds on a property change - see `impactBuildOnBuildPropertyChanges` setting at [default](../build-conf/defaultzAppBuildConf.properties).